-- to be allocated to one or more school endowments or special purpose fund.
+- to be allocated to one or more school endowments or special purpose/designated funds.

-- to flow-through to one or more specific schools for bursary purposes or for the school Board(s) to allocate where the need is greatest.
+- to flow-through to one or more named schools for bursary purposes or for the school Board(s) to allocate where the need is greatest.

-In many cases, designations can also be revised and/or changed if requested by the investor, especially if the original designations were made directly with our Foundation.
+In many cases, designations can also be revised and/or changed if requested, especially if the original designations were made directly with our Foundation.

 How are the deposits invested by CSS?